National Archives of Haiti: History

 The Archives Nationales d'Haiti (ANH) were created by a Presidential Decree on August 20, 1860.
 The Decree occurred under the government of Fabre Geffrard (1859-1867).
 The Decree established the "General Archives of Finances" which were the Republic of Haiti's first formal and official archives.
 Although the government had at an early time legislated on the issue of Archives, after Geffrard the institution was never granted the attention it deserved.
 From 1868 to 1921, the Archives was abandoned.
 This included the Celebration of the first Centennial of Independence in 1904.
 In 1922, the archives repository was moved to a premise which was initially built in 1905 to shelter a public market.
 While the new location addressed the problem of insufficient space, it did not improve upon the poor conservation conditions which had resulted in the loss of a large number of documents.
 19 years passed before a Decree Law issued on October 20, 1941, changed the "Service in charge of the State's Archives" into the "National Archives."

 The administrative context of the ANH changed several times over the last half of the 20th century, impacting its direction and the allocation of its resources.
 Between 1941 and 1975, a series of Decrees transferred the responsibility for the ANH from the Ministry of Finances to the Ministry of National Education (1961) to the Ministry of Justice (1974), where it remained until 1983.
 In an address delivered at the Seminar on the Acquisition of Latin American Library Materials in 2006, ANH Director Jean Wilfrid Bertrand described the institution's tenure under the Ministry of Justice as "its last dark years," wherein the ANH "was reduced to its merest expression" (certified translation).
 During this period, the Historical Archives repository was removed from the ANH and returned to the Central Office.

-In 1983, Jean Wilfrid Bertrand was named the Director General of the ANH; he continues to hold the position to the present day.
-A Decree in 1986 established the ANH as an autonomous part of the Haitian government, and moved it under the administrative care of the Minister of Information and Public Relations in 1986 and then under the Minister of Culture and Communication.
+In 1983, Jean Wilfrid Bertrand was named the director general of the ANH; he continues to hold the position to the present day.
+A decree in 1986 established the ANH as an autonomous part of the Haitian government, and moved it under the administrative care of the Minister of Information and Public Relations in 1986 and then under the Minister of Culture and Communication.

-Mission Statement
+Mission statement

-The Mission Statement for the National Archives of Haiti is to collect several types of documents including vital records, and financial, legal or administrative documents created by the Haitian government.
+The mission of the National Archives of Haiti is to collect several types of documents including vital records, and financial, legal or administrative documents created by the Haitian government.
 The purpose of this is to create transparency in the view of the Haitian government and to inspire confidence in the rights of the government.